eclipsesource/glsp-tutorial/README.md

 # GLSP Tutorial

 ## BETA VERSION
 This tutorial is currently in an open beta version.
-There might be issues and glitches in it.
-We are very happy for any feedback and will try to incorporate it.
-Please report issues on this repository to provide feedback!
+There might be issues and glitches in the current version of the tutorial.
+We are very happy for any feedback and will do our best to address your feedback.
+Please [report issues](https://github.com/eclipsesource/glsp-tutorial/issues/new/choose) on this repository to provide feedback!

 ## Eclipse Graphical Language Server Platform (GLSP)